graphql/graphql-spec/spec/Section 3 -- Type System.md

 A GraphQL list is a special collection type which declares the type of each item in the List (referred to as the *item type* of the list).
 List values are serialized as ordered lists, where each item in the list is serialized as per the item type.

 To denote that a field uses a List type the item type is wrapped in square brackets like this: `pets: [Pet]`.
+Nesting lists is allowed: `matrix: [[Int]]`.

 **Result Coercion**